causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.API.md

 ## Design goals

 - Separate metadata logic from time series fetching
-- Make all outputs easy to inspect as pandas dataframes
+- Make all outputs easy to inspect as `pd.DataFrame`s
-- Allow notebook users to generate parameterized URLs, even if some URLs may not yield data
+- Allow notebook users to generate parameterized URLs based on metadata, even if some URLs do not yield data

 ## Challenges

-One key challenge in working with the EIA v2 API is its **tree-structured hierarchy**.
+One key challenge in working with the EIA v2 API is its tree-structured hierarchy.
 Datasets are nested across multiple category levels (e.g., `electricity/sales/retail`) and cannot be retrieved in bulk through a single endpoint.

-To build a valid time series request, users must:
+To construct a time series query, users must:

-- Traverse to each **leaf dataset** in the API
+- Traverse to each leaf dataset in the API
-- Identify all combinations of **frequency** and **metric** that define a time series
+- Identify all combinations of frequency and metric values available under that dataset
-- Parse and separate **facet types** (e.g., `stateid`, `sectorid`) and their allowed values
+- Parse the list of required facets and retrieve their allowed values from the metadata
-- Provide **exactly one value per facet** to construct a valid query
+- Provide one value per required facet to construct a syntactically valid query URL (see **Overview** for facet details)

 The EIA API does not provide availability flags for facet combinations.
 This
 means:

-- A syntactically valid URL might return no data
+- A syntactically correct URL might return no data
 - Users must flatten all metadata and facet dimensions in advance
-- Availability checks must be done after URL construction (not within this layer)
+- Availability checks must be done after URL construction (not within this module)

-This module resolves the traversal and flattening steps but deliberately leaves data availability validation to downstream layers or notebooks that choose to fetch actual responses.
+This module resolves the traversal and flattening steps but leaves data availability validation to downstream systems or notebooks.

 ## Limitations

 - Does not download or validate numeric time series
-- Assumes one facet value per type (e.g., `stateid=CA`, not all states)
+- Assumes one facet value per required type (e.g., `stateid=CA`, not all states)
 - Does not handle errors in downstream API calls

 ## Conclusion

 This module simplifies metadata exploration across the EIA dataset catalog.
-It does not replace a full ingestion pipeline but provides a reliable way to understand the structure and parameters of available time series.
+It does not replace a full ingestion pipeline but provides a lightweight interface to understand the structure and constraints of time series metadata available through the EIA API.